Guidance

 Taking part in the National Fraud Initiative

-Information for bodies working with the National Fraud Initiative, including the process, obligations around data and contact details.
+Information for bodies working with the National Fraud Initiative, including the process, obligations around data, and contact details.

-Public sector bodies are required to submit data to National Fraud Initiative on a regular basis.
+Public sector bodies are required to submit data to the National Fraud Initiative on a regular basis.
 View data requirements and data specifications for the public sector.
 NFI also provides additional services for the public sector.

 The NFI offers a number of services that are available to all types of private sector organisations.
 View National Fraud Initiative: private sector services to see how the NFI could help your organisation and how to get involved.
 You can also read case studies.